datadryad/dryad-app/documentation/external_services/amazon_aws_ec2_setup.md

 ERROR_TITLE="Client error"
 ```

+In case you are not using the configuration file from the codebase as configured above,
 `sudo vim datadryad.botPolicies.yaml` and comment out config that require a subscription to Thoth to use
 * `countries-with-aggressive-scrapers`
 * `aggressive-asns-without-functional-abuse-contact`